mpalatsi/departure/README.md

 # Departure

 A flexible logout application for Wayland with Material You theming support.
-Departure provides a modern, customizable logout interface with circular buttons, blur effects, and support for multiple theming systems including pywal, matugen, and manual colors.
+Departure provides a modern, customizable logout interface with buttons, blur effects, and support for multiple theming systems including pywal, matugen, and manual colors.

 ![Departure Demo](departure-demo.gif)